IBM/unitxt/docs/docs/llm_as_judge.rst

 The Unitxt catalog boasts a variety of preexisting LLM as judges that seamlessly integrate into your workflow.

-Let's consider an example of evaluating a *flan-t5-small* model on the MT-Bench benchmark, specifically utilizing the single model rating evaluation approach.
-In this approach, we provide the LLM as a Judge, the input provided to the model and the output it generation.
+Let's consider an example of evaluating a *flan-t5-small* model on the MT-Bench benchmark, specifically utilizing the single model rating evaluation part of the benchmark.
+In this part, we provide the LLM as a Judge, the input provided to the model and the output it generation.
 The LLM as Judge is asked to rate how well the output of the model address the request in the input.

 To accomplish this evaluation, we require the following: